SerhatUzbas/Tmdb-App/README.md

 I also tried using react-router v6 more effective.
 Context API is preferred for state management.

 I inspired from Stpehen Kempin's TMDb project in terms of design perspective.
+All other codes and architecture belongs me.

 You can check this app via: https://serhat-tmdbapp.surge.sh/